88-Pallav/git-repo/README.md

 To avoid writing the whole thing (git push origin master) we can do: git push -u origin master       // "-u" is for upstream
-                                   (After this can we can use 'git push' only we need not mention origin master)
+                                   (After this can we can use 'git push' only we need not use mention 'git psuh origin master')

 Note: When you create a repo using GUI the above command changes from master to main: